Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Uncertainty in lunar ISRU

 \subsubsection{Silica content in lunar highlands regolith}

-As reported in \citep{Ridley.1973}, silica is the most dominant metal oxide in lunar highlands regolith.
+As reported \revaasecond{by Ridley et al.~}\citep{Ridley.1973}, silica is the most dominant metal oxide in lunar highlands regolith.
 The Apollo 16 sample 60501 contains 45.24 wt\% of silica with a standard deviation of 0.93 wt\%.
 Without further information on the silica content of the lunar southern polar regolith, we also assumed $\mathcal{N}$(45.2, 0.93\textsuperscript{2}) as a distribution of the silica content.